Feeling anxious about the coronavirus?

 How to keep your anxiety in check

-Luckily, there’s some great things you can do to make sure you stay sane and free from crushing anxiety during this stressful world event.
+Luckily, there’s some great things you can free yourself from crushing anxiety during this stressful world event and help to instill balance and health back into our lives.

 Here’s what I’m doing to make sure I keep my anxiety in check during this coronavirus outbreak.